Man Cave by Inhouse Brand Architects

 Next to the bar and adjacent the timber wave is comfortable booth seating.
 Framed with timber and upholstered in inviting shades of indigo, this nook provides an enticing ‘chill’ spot.

 Industrial track lighting is installed throughout the space.
 Soft LEDs are embedded overhead in both the booth seating area and the timber wave, to create ambient lighting.
 Lastly, steel cage pendant lights are suspended over the bar and contribute to the room’s urban-like aesthetic.

-As if all these feature design elements weren’t enough, the room is scattered with essential man cave gear: a pool table, vintage Spider-Man pinball machine, Punch Bag and pull-up bar.
+As if all these feature design elements weren’t enough, the room is scattered with essential man cave gear: a high-end pool table, vintage Spider-Man pinball machine, Punch Bag and pull-up bar.
 Whether this teen and his friends are showing off their latest skate moves, absorbed in a movie or beating the highest game score, this urban man cave is the ultimate hang-out spot – and we bet they’ll never want to leave…

 Photography by Riaan West